<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 SHARE

-There are many strategies for getting kids to attend school regularly—from improved transportation to communication with families.
-But without data to understand trends and monitor student attendance, educators cannot effectively employ these strategies.
+But without data to understand trends and monitor student attendance, educators cannot effectively employ chronic absenteeism interventions.
 It can also be difficult to aggregate, interpret, and take action on attendance data at the student, school, and district levels.

 The Role of Data in Improving Attendance